 Chief Watts can be reached at (407) 539-0774 or by writing him at firstname.lastname@example.org

 Assistant Fire Chief

 rles Van Camp began his service with the City of Maitland in 2006 as Firefighter/EMT.
 Shortly thereafter he completed Paramedic School and became an autonomous Paramedic.
 He served in the capacity of a Paramedic Preceptor before being promoted to Lieutenant in 2012.

 Prior to joining the Maitland Fire Department, he attended and graduated from the University of Central Florida with a Bachelor’s Degree in Political Science.
 He is certified as a Fire Officer II, Fire Inspector I, Life Safety Inspector I, and Fire Instructor III.
 He is a Certified Fire Protection Specialist through the National Fire Protection Agency.
 He is also a certified Incident Safety Officer through the Fire Department Safety Officers Association.
 Chief Van Camp is currently finishing his Master’s Degree in Public Administration at Barry University.

-The role of the Battalion Chief of Administration is to ensure oversight of fire prevention, accreditation, occupational health and safety, and training.
+The role of the Assistant Fire Chief is to ensure oversight of fire prevention, accreditation, occupational health and safety, and training.
 Chief Van Camp is a member of the State and Central Florida Fire Chief’s Associations, the National Fire Protection Association, the Florida State Firefighter’s Association, the Florida Public Trustees Association, and the Fraternal Order of Leatherheads Society.